APSIMInitiative/ApsimX/Docs/content/User_tutorials/ModuleOne/ModuleOneTutorial.md

 	![Setting starting water settings](/images/ModuleOneImages/step13.png)
 	<br></br>

-11. Click the Initial Nitrogen component and set the starting NO3 to 50 kg/ha and starting NH4 to 3 kg/ha.
+11. Click the "NO3" component and set the starting NO3 to 50 kg/ha and starting NH4 to 3 kg/ha.
 We’ll spread it evenly through the entire soil profile.
 First, we need to tell Apsim that we want to work in units of kg/ha, not ppm.
 	- To change the units, right-click the "initial values" cell and select "kg/ha"
 	- Change NO3 and NH4 to kg/ha then enter the values below.
 	<br></br>